writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 Download from a personal account
 --------------------------------

-As a backup, you can use your personal YouTube account to live-stream and record an event.
+As a backup, you can use your personal YouTube account to livestream and record an event.
 Then you can download the video and send it to us so we can upload it for you.

 To download the video file from your personal account, click the three dots next to the video title in your YouTube creator studio.